econoalchemist/SeedSigner/06_Sparrow-Wallet.md

 ![](assets/sparrow15.png)

-Another benefit is that now you can find your PayNym to start making collaborative transactions and you can use the Sparrow Wallet Whirlpool implementation for the privacy benfits.
+Another benefit is that now you can find your PayNym to start making collaborative transactions and you can use the Sparrow Wallet Whirlpool implementation for the privacy benefits.

 Navigate to `Tools` > `Show PayNym`.